justUmen/better_history/README.md

 # better_history.sh

-This script gives a simple interactive access to the user's history.
+This script gives a friendlier access to the user's shell history.
-The selected command is then put in the clipboard using xclip.
+The user can select a previous command and it will be put in the clipboard's buffer using xclip.
 The user can then paste the command using Ctrl + Shift + v in the terminal.

 This script do not change the history file and should work in all situations.

-It is supposed to be launched with a simple "h whatever"
+It is supposed to be launched with a simple "h what_ever_you_want"
-With the help of an alias : `alias h="/path/to/this/script"` (in ".bashrc" file, ".zshrc",  etc...)
+Thanks to an alias : `alias h="/path/to/this/script"` (in ".bashrc" file, ".zshrc",  etc...)

 Especially useful when you try to use a long command you used a long time ago.
-If you remember that the command contain the word "debug", you can use "h debug" to find it back quickly in its integrity.
+If you remember that the command contain the word "debug", you can use "h debug" to find it back quickly.

 Works better with a big history record :
 `export HISTSIZE=10000` (in ".bashrc" file, ".zshrc",  etc...)